-You also have the opportunity to exclude certain combinations of options from variant generation.
+You have the option of excluding certain combinations of options from the generation of variants.

-For example, not offering a size L T-shirt in blue.
+This makes it possible, for example, not to offer a T-shirt in size L in the colour blue.

-After you have made the settings, you can generate the variants via the button Generate variants.
+After you have made the settings, you can generate the variants by using the button Generate variants.

 After the variants have been created, the variant window closes automatically and the created variants are displayed in a clear table.